The Powerpuff Girls (franchise)

 The Powerpuff Girls is an American animated media franchise created by animator Craig McCracken and produced by Hanna-Barbera (later Cartoon Network Studios).
-The franchise originated on the cartoon short Whoopass Stew! in 1992 and centers on Blossom, Bubbles, and Buttercup, three genetically engineered little girls with superpowers.
+The franchise originated on the cartoon short Whoopass Stew! in 1992 and centers on Blossom, Bubbles and Buttercup, a trio of genetically engineered young girls with superpowers.
 They live in the fictional city of Townsville with their father and creator, the scientist Professor Utonium, where-in they are frequently called upon by the city's mayor in order to help fight criminals and other enemies using their powers.

 The Powerpuff Girls is a multimedia franchise trademarked by The Cartoon Network, Inc. It began with the television series that aired between November 1998 and March 2005, later spawning a film in 2002, an anime adaptation in 2006, a reboot in 2016 and the upcoming second reboot.
 Spanning 33 years, it is Cartoon Network's longest existing franchise to date.
-There is also The Powerpuff Girls toy line manufactured by Trendmasters for the first two series and Spin Master for the 2014 reboot.
+There is also The Powerpuff Girls toy line manufactured by Trendmasters for the first two series and Spin Master for the 2016 reboot.

 Three 44-minute specials based on the series have been released: The Powerpuff Girls: Twas the Fight Before Christmas, The Powerpuff Girls Rule!!!, and Powerpuff Girls: Dance Pantsed, while a crossover with Teen Titans Go! and the 2016 series was also developed.